 Traveling in Bali has been very cheap so far.
-You can get a wonderful meal of noodles or rice with chicken and veggies for $2-$3 in any of the local Warung (cafe).
+You can get a wonderful meal of noodles or rice with chicken and veggies for the equivalent of US$2 to US$3 in any of the local Warung (cafe).
 You can negotiate the price of anything, anywhere.
 If you want to do a tour, go to the first kiosk and ask for a price.
 As you say thank you and walk away, they drop it by 50%.
 Then you go to the next kiosk and they drop it by a further 25-50%.
-It’s crazy! not a lot of haggling done.
+It’s crazy! not a lot of haggling is needed.
 I am staying in a lovely Homestay (Kabera Bungalows 2) with Ketut and her family.
-I have a room with two beds, a bathroom, a porch and breakfast is included, all for $10!
-Today, I got the best 1-hour massage I have ever had in my life for $5 and that included the tip!
+I have a room with two beds, a bathroom, a porch, and breakfast is included, all for US$10!
+Today, I got the best one-hour massage I have ever had in my life for US$5 and that included the tip.

 I am just getting started in Bali but it is truly a heavenly place so far.
 Amazing food, great massages, natural beauty, and tons of scenes of the Balinese culture all around.
 This is a fun destination for any vacationer or backpacker, of any budget.

 Wonderful pictures.
 Looks like you are off to a good start!